elmarquez/ngSolr/README.md

    the EAC-Solr configuration.
 Use the Solr administration interface to ensure that search data is now available.
 Copy the EAC transform file to your project folder.
-3. Download and unzip the EAC-Ajax package.
+3. Download and unzip the package.
 The unzipped archive will contain a number of subdirectories.
 Copy the app subdirectory to your web server.
-4. Edit the assets/js/eac-ajax/app.js file.
+4. Edit the assets/js/solr-ajax/app.js file.
 Replace the SOLR_BASE and SOLR_CORE
    values with the URL to your Solr search engine interface and the name of the Solr core respectively.
 5. Load the index.html page and attempt to execute searches against your